StevenH237/Synchrony-ModDocs/Lola/dev/modules/ItemHolders.md

 ---

+# `markSafe(item)`: boolean
+- `item` (Entity or integer): Either the entity table or the entity ID of the item to mark safe.

+⚠ This function will be implemented in the version after 1.1.5.

+Marks an item as safe-for-all, as if it were held by all players.
+Returns `true` if the change was made successfully, and `false` if nothing changed.

+`nil` is returned when the call fails, which can be caused by:
+- `item` does not exist.
+- `item` doesn't track holders (it doesn't have the `Lola_holders` component).

+---

 # `reset(item)`: table{integer=boolean}
 - `item` (Entity or integer): Either the entity table or the entity ID of the held item.

 Resets the list of holders on an item, clearing it except for the current holder (if any).
+Also clears any safe-for-all mark.

 Returns the previous list of holders, in the format `{[playerID] = true}`.